Reverse Proxy Grafana with Nginx

 http://YOUR-DOMAIN-NAME

-Visiting your ip address directly will still show the default Nginx welcome page.
-If you don't want this to happen, then you can delete it's configuration using the command below.
+Visiting your IP address directly will still show the default Nginx welcome page.
+If you don't want this to happen, then you can delete its configuration using the command below.